michaelbromley/angular-es6/README.md

 This is a project that I am using to explore some ways of writing AngularJS apps using ES6 features.
 This is experimental and not intended for production use, or even as a recommendation of a good way of doing things.

 This is also my first foray into writing ES6 code, so forgive any silly mistakes or oversights.
-Feedback is welcome.

 ## Motivation